 Spooky sights await those who are courageous enough to take on the Paranormal Path in Independence.
-Whether you think spirits can send messages to the living or that it’s all just a bunch of hocus pocus, we dare you to plan a ghost tour at the reportedly haunted Vaile Mansion, Bingham-Waggoner Estate, and 1859 Jail, Marshal’s Home & Museum to find out for yourself.
+Whether you think spirits can send messages to the living or that it’s all just a bunch of hocus pocus, we dare you to tour the reportedly haunted Vaile Mansion, Bingham-Waggoner Estate, and 1859 Jail, Marshal’s Home & Museum to find out for yourself.
 Visit the three historic homes on our Paranormal Path, where the doors are open to believers and non-believers alike.
 But don’t worry—that chill through your bones and tingle down your spine is just our ghostly souls welcoming you to their haunted grounds.